ConnectedSystems/connectedsystems.github.io/_pages/about.md

 ---
-title: about
+title: About me
+permalink: /about/
 ---

 PhD Candidate in Environmental Modelling at the Australian National University.

 ### More Information

 Hmm, I'll flesh this out later...